 When editing a cell, we can right-click into the cell and choose Undo.
 For example, suppose in the process of editing the cell we change the date to 1843 and then we change our minds.
 We can right-click into the cell and choose Undo.
 This will undo changes made to the cell during that current editing session.
 However, it will not undo any changes after we press Enter to end the editing of the cell.

 To view or to edit cells that contain lengthy text we can right-click into the cell and choose Edit from the context menu.
-Double-clicking into a cell with long text will also automatically launch the Edit dialog.
+Double-clicking into a cell with multiline text will also automatically launch the Edit dialog.